Points of Pride

 Ysleta's Engageme Initiative proivided all 3rd through 6th grade with either a HP Stream or Chromebook for instructional use.
 Vista Hills has taken that same initiative and provided all 2nd grade students with their own Chromebook.
 Computers on Wheels give students in Kindergarten and First grade the same opportunity to have access to a device for instructional use.
 Students use Google Classroom to turn in their projects they have created using either Google Draw, Docs, Slides or Sheets.
 Thus preparing our students for the 21st Century.

-All kinder through 6th grade students participate in a Research Based Instruction (RBI) Fine Arts Program: a research based program with a component that most programs do not have, and that is integration of fine arts.
+Fourth and fifth grade students participate in a Research Based Instruction (RBI) Fine Arts Program: a research based program with a component that most programs do not have, and that is integration of fine arts.
 It also integrates a curriculum where they could teach their disciplines within the classroom.
 Each grade level focuses on a thematic unit which gives them an opportunity to research, sing, create projects, write reports and present oral presentations.

 Band and orchestra is offered to students in 5th and 6th grade.
 For the past several years these programs have received many awards including superior ratings at band and orchestra competitions.

 Vista Hills also offers numerous extra curricular activities beyond the classroom such as:

 Crusaders w/Character was established in the 2017-2018 school year as an anti-bullying and kindness club.
 The purpose of the club is to promote kindness among each other and reduce bullying.
 As a club the students participate in school activities that encourage students to make right choices in life and at school.
 The club currently has 76 participants and 10 student leaders composed of 5th and 6th graders.
 The leaders get experience in managing a group of students and delegating task to there assigned group.